 Though the word “gossip” does not appear in the Bible, the concept does.
 Gossip is described by the biblical words “backbiting,” “busybody,” “evil speaking,” “slander,” “talebearer,” and “tattler.”
 God’s people must guard themselves vigilantly against these sins.
 Gossip is extremely damaging.
 In fact, gossip can destroy a preacher’s effectiveness and can ruin an entire church.

 WHAT GOSSIP IS NOT

-It is very important, though, not to confuse gossip with legitimate Christian endeavors.
+It is very important, though, not to confuse gossip with legitimate things, such as the following:

 For example, it was not gossip for the household of Chloe to tell Paul about the problems in the church at Corinth (1 Cor.
 1:11).
 As the founder of that church, Paul had a right to know about those problems.
 It is not talebearing to talk to a pastor or Sunday School teacher or deacon about matters in church members’ lives that they should know about.
 It is not talebearing to talk to a father or mother about matters affecting their children.